 By Gopi Rao

-New studies at the Boston University School of Medicine may help to explain Yoga’s positive effects on moods and mood disorders.
+Studies at the Boston University School of Medicine may help to explain Yoga’s positive effects on moods and mood disorders.
 According to their research, Yoga increases the level of GABA, a neurotransmitter that affects the brain in much the same way that an antidepressant does.
-If these results prove to be true, Yoga could become a non-drug alternative, or adjunct therapy, for the treatment of conditions like depression and anxiety disorders.
-It could also improve the quality of life for those suffering from the chronic stress and tension of daily life.
+If these results prove to be true, Yoga could become a non-drug alternative, or adjunct therapy, for treating conditions like depression and anxiety disorders.

-According to Dr. Madan Kataria, the founder of Laughter Yoga, maintaining a good mood is as simple as being able to control one’s reactions to positive and negative emotions.
-To operate effectively, the brain needs approximately 25% more oxygen than the other organs in the body.
-Yoga not only produces natural chemicals that calm the mind, but it also increases the supply of freshly oxygenated blood to the brain.
+Yoga also improves the quality of life for those suffering from chronic stress and tension in daily life.
+According to Dr. Madan Kataria, the founder of Laughter Yoga, maintaining a good mood is as simple as controlling one’s reactions to positive and negative emotions.
+The brain needs approximately 25% more oxygen to operate effectively than the other organs.
+Yoga not only produces natural chemicals that calm the mind but also increases the supply of freshly oxygenated blood to the brain.

 Negative moods and emotions create a self-fulfilling cycle.
-When a person is angry, or anxious, breathing becomes shallow and irregular.
+When a person is angry or anxious, breathing becomes shallow and irregular.
 As a result, the body takes in less oxygen, and its organs function less efficiently – increasing the likelihood of fatigue, depression, and illness.
-In turn, physical activity and mental alertness decrease; and the need for mood-altering substances to combat mood swings escalates.
+In turn, physical activity and mental alertness decrease, and the need for mood-altering substances to combat mood swings escalate.

-Improving moods with Yoga is a reality.
+Improving moods with Yoga is happening every day.
 Mood swings, especially, fluctuate throughout the different stages and circumstances of life.
 From budding puberty to post-menopause, a good Yoga instructor can help to develop a routine that deals with relevant issues and provides a basis for general health and well-being.

-Therapeutic Hatha Yoga is under the close study of modern medical science and the initial test results are promising.
-Yoga teacher training programs and continuing education courses are available for instructors who are aware of student needs for solutions concerning anxiety and depression.
+Therapeutic Hatha Yoga is under the close study of modern medical science, and the initial test results are promising.
+Yoga teacher training programs and continuing education courses are available for instructors aware of student needs for solutions concerning anxiety and depression.

 © Copyright – Aura Wellness Center – Publications Division